 The introduction of wider rubber has all but put paid to the 23mm tyre with the industry now very much in favour of 25-28mm, the benefits of which claim to yield greater comfort, lower rolling resistance, added cornering grip and better aerodynamics.

 And then, of course, there is the tubeless tyre which is slowly making inroads into the professional rungs - it seems as though the rise of tubeless technology is unavoidable.
-The potential benefits would suggest tubeless is the way forward: they’re light, fast, can run lower pressures and the sealant radically reduces the threat of puncturing, however, the additional set-up time and early teething problems have meant there is still some reluctance across the pro peloton.
-UAE Team Emirates’ Alexander Kristoff proved the technology's potential when he won Gent-Wevelgem and finished third at the Tour of Flanders on Vittoria Corsa Graphene 2.0 25mm tubeless tyres, but he went on to regret using the technology after three punctures at Paris Roubaix.
+The potential benefits would suggest tubeless is the way forward: they’re light, fast, can run lower pressures and the sealant radically reduces the threat of puncturing, however, early teething problems have meant there is still some reluctance across the pro peloton.
+In spring of 2019, UAE Team Emirates’ Alexander Kristoff proved the technology's potential when he won Gent-Wevelgem and finished third at the Tour of Flanders on Vittoria Corsa Graphene 2.0 25mm tubeless tyres, but he went on to regret using it after three punctures at Paris Roubaix.
+More recently, Fabio Jakobsen professed his love for the technology, stating "If the team allows me, I will race with them all the time".

 As for which tyre format is best - clincher, tubular or tubeless - personal preference is still very much the deciding factor, but like mountain bike tyres, most manufacturers are convinced tubeless tyres are the future of road cycling.